The Neighborhood's Tichina Arnold Is The Queen Of Black Sitcoms

 “I think a lot of time what this show does for us when we read the scripts, and we're working through the scripts, and we're working through the dialogue, we're taking a moment to really understand each other.
 Even off camera, Beth [Behrs] and Max [Greenfield] have questions to me and Cedric.
 Me and Cedric will have a full conversation and Beth and Max will look at us like: What did y'all just say?
 What the hell are y'all talkin' about?
 We all speak different languages.
 But just because we speak different languages doesn't mean we can't get along...We can only communicate once we are open enough to learn more about each other.”

-What do you think about the evolution of people of colour in sitcoms and the kind of programming that’s been made since you started?
+What do you think about the evolution of people of color in sitcoms and the kind of programming that’s been made since you started?

 “I'm excited that we are evolving.
 I'm always open to change.
 Change doesn't always feel comfortable.
 I've gone through the whole light-skinned/dark-skinned thing back in the '90s.
 I've gone through the straight hair versus the kinky hair thing.
 I've gone through we've discovered that women who are dark-skinned are beautiful, too.
 I've seen a lot of change throughout the 36 years that I have been in show business.
 But there has been change for the better.
 There's also been regression where women still should be paid more.
 There's still hurdles and barriers that we have to break down.
 But the fact that things are changing, I'm hopeful about.
 We're living in a different day and age now…